Skip to Main Content

 Keywords

-• In the section Keywords, choose fields of research by clicking Add keywords.
-The available list is appointed by the Ministry.
-Chosen fields (at most six) should describe the publication’s fields of research, not the researcher’s.
+• Click Add keywords to choose the publication’s field(s) of research (at most six).
+The available list is appointed by the Ministry of Education.
 Those mostly used at Hanken are 511 Economics and 512 Business and Management.
-Free keywords can also be added, e.g., the keywords used in the article.
+The keywords used in the article are added as Free keywords.

-• It is also strongly recommended to add keywords for sustainable development goals (SDG), if they can be applied to the publication.
+• Add keywords for sustainable development goals (SDG), if applicable to the publication.
+These keywords are important for internal reporting purposes.

 Relations